quiltdata/quilt/api/python/quilt3/REFACTOR_NOTES.md

 Logically the manifest is unchanged other than:
 - `physical_key` instead of `physical_keys`
-- The tophash includes metadata information
+- The tophash includes metadata information (unsure if it does currently)

 However, physically we need to do some magic with the manifest for performance reasons.
 There will be:
 - Full Manifest.
 The standard JSONL file we are familiar with.